cliqz-oss/browser-f/mozilla-release/browser/docs/AddressBar.rst

     // Used by the View to listen for results. addQueryListener(listener);
     removeQueryListener(listener);
-    // Used to indicate the View context changed, as such any cached information
+    // Used to indicate the View context changed, so that cached information
-    // should be reset.
-    tabContextChanged();
+    // about the latest search is no more relevant and can be dropped. viewContextChanged();
   }